 We have talked before on the topic that how much heavy software is the android studio and how heavy the process is the gradle build of the application.
 If we are not having a high configuration PC then we should not work on many apps at the same time and also should not do the gradle build for two applications at a time.
 If we are doing so then it may cause that our pc can be hanged.
 We should work on a single project at a time.

 Step 8: Try to run the application on a physical device instead of an emulator

 Android studio provides the emulators for running our application for development purposes.
 Emulators provided by them will also be putting an extra load and make android studio bulky which can be a cause for the hanging of android studio.
 We should run our application on a physical device instead of that emulator it will lead to a smooth development process.
 You can refer to the article How to Run the Android App on a Real Device?

 Step 9: Update android studio

 Google is also trying to make smoother and faster IDE for the Development.
-He is trying to update its algorithms and making the android studio as fast it can be.
+He is trying to update its algorithms and make the android studio as fast it can be.
 So updating to the latest version is a useful step for you if you are running on the older versions.
 So you should keep your Android Studio Updated.